midnightsyntax/vscode-wrap-console-log/README.md

 ---

 ### Insert **up**
-*Insert console.log on the line below*
+*Insert console.log on the line above*

 > ### Up